Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

-To see whether this is a scale dependent result, In Fig.~\ref{Corr_b} we plot the longitudinal two-point and three-point correlation as a function of scale separately for high-$b$ and low-$b$ sub-samples for $N_{\rm HI} > 10^{12.5}$ cm$^{-2}$.
-The random distribution of clouds for each of these cases is drawn separately using the $N_{\rm HI}$ distributions shown in the bottom panel in Fig.~\ref{NHI_distribution}.
+To see whether this is a scale dependent result, in Fig.~\ref{Corr_b} we plot the longitudinal two- and three-point correlations as a function of scale separately for high-$b$ and low-$b$ sub-samples for $N_{\rm HI} > 10^{12.5}$ cm$^{-2}$.
+The random distribution of { absorbers} for each of these cases is drawn separately using the $N_{\rm HI}$ distributions shown in the bottom panel in Fig.~\ref{NHI_distribution}.
 As can be seen from this figure, at $r_\parallel<2$ pMpc, the two-point correlation between the low-$b$ absorber (while consistent with the full sample) is stronger than that of high-$b$ absorbers.
-Over the same scale the high-$b$ absorbers show $\zeta = -1 $ (i.e DDD = 0, or no triplets detected).
-This confirms the lack of triplets with large-$b$ values.
-This is consistent with what we have seen in Fig~\ref{Corr2}.
-However for the scales of 2-4 pMpc, we see a stronger two-point correlation for the high-$b$ sub-sample.
-Interestingly, this is also the scale at which we see a detectable three-point correlation in the high-$b$ sample (which is otherwise negative or zero in rest of the bins).
-This comes from a single triplet of high-$b$ absorbers ($b=$42.4 \kms, 144.3 \kms\ and 51.2 \kms) seen along a single sight line (PKS~0405-123) at the redshift of 0.0251.
-For all other high $r_\parallel$ bins the low-$b$ and high-$b$ sub-samples have similar albeit with low values for correlation function.
-The trend seen for the two-point correlation is consistent with the exclusion effects being severe in the case of high-$b$ absorbers for $r_\parallel<2$ pMpc and high-$b$ absorbers having higher $\xi$ at 2-4 pMpc.
-In the case of three-point, due to large errors we do not find any difference between high-$b$ absorbers and full sample for $r_\parallel > 4$ pMpc.
+Over the same scale the high-$b$ absorbers show largely negative three-point correlation.
+This confirms the lack of triplets with large-$b$ values at small scales.
+This is consistent with what we have seen in Fig~\ref{Corr2}. { However for the scales of 2-4 pMpc, we see a stronger two-point correlation for the high-$b$ sub-sample.
+In the case of three-point correlation function, contribution comes from a single triplet of high-$b$ absorbers ($b=$ 42.4 \kms, 144.3 \kms\ and 51.2 \kms) seen along a single sight line (PKS~0405-123) at the redshift of 0.0251.
+For all other high $r_\parallel$ bins the low-$b$ and high-$b$ sub-samples have similar albeit with low values for correlation function.} The trend seen for the two-point correlation is consistent with the { suppression} effects being severe in the case of high-$b$ absorbers for $r_\parallel<2$ pMpc and high-$b$ absorbers having higher $\xi$ at 2-4 pMpc.
+In the case of three-point, due to large errors we do not find any difference between high-$b$ absorbers and full sample for $r_\parallel > 4$~pMpc.